DaNicolas/danicolas.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm a mathematics researcher, currently employed as an FWO junior postdoctoral fellow at the Section of Algebra in [KU Leuven - Department of Mathematics](https://wis.kuleuven.be/algebra) under supervision of [Raf Cluckers](https://rcluckers.perso.math.cnrs.fr/).
+I'm a mathematics researcher, currently employed as FNRS postdoctoral researcher at the Mathematics Department of the [University of Mons](https://web.umons.ac.be/fs-mathematique/en/home/) under supervision of Christian Michaux and Maja Volkov.
-From October 2025 onward, I will be employed as FNRS postdoctoral researcher at the [University of Mons](https://web.umons.ac.be/fs-mathematique/en/home/) under supervision of Christian Michaux and Maja Volkov.
+I am also affiliated to the Section of Algebra in [KU Leuven - Department of Mathematics](https://wis.kuleuven.be/algebra) in the context of an FWO junior postdoctoral fellowship under supervision of [Raf Cluckers](https://rcluckers.perso.math.cnrs.fr/).

 On this website you may find links to my publications and preprints, slides and sometimes recordings of talks I have given, as well as material supporting courses I teach or have taught in the past.